Applying for E&I

 The general admission requirements from your curriculum are the prerequisites for getting into the E&I specialization (E&I SBWL).

 As agreed with the Vice-Rector for Academic Programs and Student Affairs, the E&I specialization program (E&I SBWL) accepts 90 bachelor’s students per semester using a selection process designed with input from WU’s Student’s Union (ÖH).
-Students are selected based on the official WU student ranking or their E&I Skills Fit.
-Combining these two criteria gives us a well-rounded picture of prospective students, as grades show a commitment to learning and the E&I Skills Fit identifies extra-curricular entrepreneurial interests and skills.
+Students are selected based on the official WU student ranking or their E&I Skills Fit and current CV.
+Evaluating these criteria gives us a well-rounded picture of prospective students, as grades show a commitment to learning and the E&I Skills Fit in combination with students' CVs identifies extra-curricular entrepreneurial interests and skills.

 The criteria are applied as follows:

-WU Student Ranking: If your current grade point average puts you in the top 5% of your cohort (ranking: grades only), you will be accepted automatically into the E&I specialization.
+WU Student Ranking: If your current grade point average puts you in the top 5% of your cohort (ranking: grades only), you will be automatically accepted into the E&I specialization.
 Just use the online application form to send us your GPA confirmation (during the application period) and you will be accepted.
 Please make sure that all required grades are listed in time in the ranking you submit to us.
 Please also remember to register for the “Access to Specialization in Business Administration: Entrepreneurship and Innovation” course on LPIS.
-Please note that the automatic acceptance is limited to 60 spots.
-In case that there are more applications from top 5% students than spots available, a ranking based on the GPA is applied.
+Please note that the automatic acceptance is limited to a maximum of 60 spots.
+In case there are more applications from top 5% students than spots available, a ranking based on the GPA is applied.
 Furthermore, all applicants will be notified and encouraged to also apply via the skills entry mode.